-As much as this task can seem difficult, experienced pet store staff are always happy to find a bed that works for you.
-Taking your dog into a pet store can also help as you will be able to see what your dog might prefer by laying a few different styles out and asking your dog to get on its mat can help with the process as well.
+As much as this task can seem difficult, experienced PETstock store staff are always happy to find a bed that works for you.
+Taking your dog into a your local PETstock store can also help, as you will be able to see what your dog might prefer by laying a few different styles out and seeing which one your dog seems to prefer if you don’t know already.

 Jaime Levy has completed a Certificate II in Equine Studies, Certificate IV in Companion Animal Services with the Elective in Dog Training and Behaviour, Diploma of Equine Business Management and now completing a Certificate IV in Veterinary Nursing.
 She has also been working as a dog groomer for the past 3 years.